-DiY Relaxing Rose Bath Bombs that are exquisitely giftable.
+DIY Relaxing Rose Bath Bombs that are exquisitely giftable.

 I thought bath bombs would be my defeat.
-For a few years now I’ve tried to make bath bombs for gifts.
+For a few years now I’ve tried to make these for gifts.
 I’ve had eternally fizzing messes rather than giftable bombs.
 I’ve tried changing the recipe, using witch hazel instead of water, Dead Sea Salt instead of Epsom salts, and even omitting the essential oils.
 But nothing really stopped my bombs from fizzling out prematurely.
-Now the good news is that bombed bath fizzies, once dry, can be broken up and put in a jar for bubble bath.
+Now the good news is that bombed bath fizzies, once dry, can be broken up and put in a jar for a bubble bath.
 But they just aren’t as fun to give as gifts.

 Bath salts aren’t too expensive in the store.
 But fizzy bath bombs are Lush-worthy at $7 apiece, in Canada.
 That’s an impressive gift, don’t you think?

 This recipe was a collaborative effort.
 As I was close to giving up in defeat, I asked for a little help from my tribe.
 Amanda from The Orange Blossom Soap Company in Amarillo, Texas, analyzed my recipe for me and gave me her expert advice so that my next bath fizzy wouldn’t bomb. (pun intended) Thank you, Amanda.
 The ladies on my gift list thank you.
-If you have a chance pop over to Amanda’s Facebook page and tell her thanks, too.
-And while you are there have a look at the amazing bath bombs that Amanda makes.
-There’s even a dragon’s blood bath bomb.

 Here’s how to make your bath bombs successful

 Choose a day to make bath bombs when the humidity is under 40%.
 If you have a high humidity day, with a chance of showers, the salt in the bath bombs may absorb moisture out of the air and fizz up prematurely.
-It’s not a good day to make bath bombs if it’s raining.
+It’s not a good day to make these if it’s raining.

-This bath bomb gets its pink shade from rosehip extract, which is a water soluble colouring, rich in vitamin C as well as 32 other vitamins and minerals.
-Rosehip extract is astringent, anti-inflammatory and helps with joint and muscle pain.
+This bath bomb gets its pink shade from rosehip extract, which is a water-soluble colouring, rich in vitamin C as well as 32 other vitamins and minerals.
+Rosehip extract is astringent, anti-inflammatory, and helps with joint and muscle pain.
 It improves the elasticity of the skin, as well.
-Doesn’t that sound perfect for YOUR luxurious bathtime.
+Doesn’t that sound perfect for YOUR luxurious bathtime?

 Relaxing Rose Bath Bombs